 The default sensor polling frequency of 2 seconds may be too long for a smooth regulation.
 Try the following Polling Frequency settings: Global: 500 ms.

-Sometimes the GPU throttle is working too fast or too slow.
+Sometimes the GPU throttle is works too fast or too slow.

 Select “desktop” for slow regulating and “laptop” for fast regulation.

-Normally the program list is rebuild every 60 seconds.
+Normally the program list rebuilds every 60 seconds.

 Sometimes this is not frequent enough.
 Set this to a lower value, to get a rebuild quicker

-A rebuild is done quicker, if TThrottle detects a missing exe.
+A rebuild is done earlier, if TThrottle detects a missing exe.